shloknatarajan/cs224w-project/docs/ddi_model/final_blog/final_blog.md

 # Complex Models

-## Structure-only GNN Architecture
+## Advanced GCN Architecture

 Given that GCN outperformed attention-based models in our baselines, we chose it as our foundation for further development.
 The key insight from our baseline experiments was that ogbl-ddi's dense connectivity (14.67% edge density, ~500 neighbors per node) favors simple aggregation over selective attention.

 ### Architecture Overview

-Our tuned structure-only model consists of two components:
+Our Advanced GCN consists of two components:

 1. **GCN Encoder**: A 2-layer Graph Convolutional Network that learns node embeddings from the graph structure.
 Each drug starts as a learnable 256-dimensional embedding that gets refined through neighborhood aggregation.